arthi2900/app1/docs/prd.md

   - Action buttons:
     - 'View Results': Open results and analytics page
     - 'Grade Answers': Open manual grading interface (if pending)
-    - 'Publish Results': Publish results to students (if not published)
-    - 'Export Results': Download results as Excel/CSV
+    - 'Publish Results': Publish results to students (if not published)\n    - 'Export Results': Download results as Excel/CSV
     - 'View Analytics': Open detailed analytics dashboard
+    - **'Delete': Delete exam with confirmation (only if no students have attempted or after results are published and archived)**
 - Sort options: End Date (Recent First/Oldest First), Name A-Z
 - Filter: By Class, By Subject, By Exam Type, By Grading Status (Fully Graded/Pending Grading)